 I have, however, been avoiding the elephant in the room: surely if it was a road trip there were many hours spent in a car.
-The answer is yes, but you are actually able to make those more amenable and even shorter.
+The answer is yes, but you can make those more amenable and even shorter.

 The first long day was from Savannah to Mobile.
 Grab a ruler and measure the distance… Yes, it’s a lot of kilometres, particularly as we were choosing to skip spending any time in Florida, as we were going for the traditional South approach.
-Hours and hours of driving, for which I have a number of recommendations:
+Hours and hours of driving, for which I have several recommendations:

 1) Bring an iPod with a lot of cool music